lilkimchi/bikeshare_demand_forecast_regression/README.md

 ## Model Evaluation

 RMSLE Scorer will be the main metric focused on evaluating.
 It will be particularly helpful in penalizing underestimation of the actual values.
-Once that's contraucted we can build the models.
+Once that's constructed we can build the models.

 <img src='visualizations/linear_regression_model.png' width=1100>